linode/docs/docs/guides/applications/containers/how-to-use-docker-compose-v2/index.md

 slug: how-to-use-docker-compose-v2
 authors: ["Jeff Novotny"]
 description: 'This guide provides a brief introduction to Docker Compose V2 and explains how to install and use it.'
-og_description: 'This guide provides a brief introduction to Docker Compose V2 and explains how to install and use it.'
+keywords: ['Docker Compose V2', 'Install Docker Compose', 'Use Docker Compose', 'what is Docker Compose V2']
-keywords: ['Docker Compose V2','Install Docker Compose','Use Docker Compose','what is Docker Compose V2']
+tags: ['dokcer', 'container']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2023-03-09
 modified_by: